Skip to main content

 What about “downgrading the plan”?

 That concept doesn’t exist on Suji — there’s no plan to downgrade.
 You only have VMs, each with its own size.
-Smaller bill = smaller / fewer / stopped VMs.
+Smaller bill = smaller / fewer / destroyed VMs.

 Next